nodejs/readable-stream/README.md

 // its 'data' events.
 ```

-In order to work with programs that use the older interface, some
+In order to work with programs that use the old interface, some
 magic is unfortunately required.
 At some point in the future, this
 magic will be removed.